iamAbhishekkumar/Memer/README.md

 # Memer

-It returns you random a programming meme that you can show any where, even your gihub readmes'.
+It returns you a random programming meme that you can show anywhere, even your github readmes'.
 Every time you reload the page, a new meme is shown.

 ### How to use